Did you know that...

 But Berners-Lee’s humble arrangement of facts neither guilt-trips nor congratulates: it merely informs.
 It’s the perfect easy-read for anyone with an appetite for relevant, accessible facts.
 Browse it for 15 minutes and get a taste of how much of what you do actually does matter to the world!

-Elizabeth O’Brien lives in Dublin, Ireland, and is an intern at the Center for a New American Dream.
+Elizabeth O’Brien lives in Dublin, Ireland, and is an intern at New Dream.